 How long does a bankruptcy stay on my credit report?

-There are two types of bankruptcy that people generally consider.
+These are two of the more well-known types of bankruptcy.
 Chapter 7 bankruptcies are the most common type of bankruptcy.
 They make up approximately 70% of cases each year.
 The other type is Chapter 13 bankruptcy.

 You can think of Chapter 13 bankruptcy as “I’ll pay my creditors eventually, just not under the terms and conditions of the original loans.”
 They are typically a bit more complicated to work out than Chapter 7 bankruptcies.
 That is because you negotiate pay-off plans for each creditor.